integralla/xapi-scala/README.md

 The xAPI specification requires the ability to test statements for logical equivalence in certain contexts such as ensuring statement immutability and verifying statement signatures.
-This can be accomplished using an `isEquivalentTo` method available for `Statement` data type (and most others).
+This can be accomplished using an `isEquivalentTo` method available for the `Statement` data type (and most others).

 ```scala
 val left: Statement = ???